-The presence of pest is an indication of infections, since some of the pests are vectors of pathogen organisms causing diseases.
-By building nest on the underside of leaves, insects turn to reduce the surface area of sunlight absorption, causing a drop in photosynthesis.
+The presence of pests is an indication of infections, since some of the pests are vectors of pathogenic organisms causing diseases.
+By building nests on the underside of leaves, insects turn to reduce the surface area of sunlight absorption, causing a drop in photosynthesis.
 Insects and snails have the potential to cause damage through their feeding activities and transmitting plant diseases.

 Conclusion

 This study demonstrated the profound impact of NPK fertilizer levels on the growth and health status of fluted pumpkin (Telfairia occidentalis) in Buea, Cameroon.
-It was observed that the application of (208.3 kg/ha) of NPK fertilizer levels showed an increased in growth parameter and improved resilience to diseases, with reduced incidence and severity of symptoms.
+It was observed that the application of (208.3 kg/ha) of NPK fertilizer levels showed an increase in growth parameters and improved resilience to diseases, with reduced incidence and severity of symptoms.
 Pests are a challenge in the cultivation of this plant.
 These findings provide a scientific basis for recommending appropriate fertilizer application rates to farmers, contributing to sustainable agricultural practices and food security, solving the sustainable development goal two of ‘no hunger’.

 Recommendation